Personal Web Page

 - Political Economy

-Intergovernamental grants as signal and the alignment effect: theory and evidence.
-(2015) (joint with Emanuele Bracco, Ben Lockwood, Francesco Porcelli), Journal of Public Economics, vol 123, pp. 78-91, available here.
-(See the EUROPP Blog on an earlier version of paper here)
+- Intergovernamental grants as signal and the alignment effect: theory and evidence.
+(2015) (joint with Emanuele Bracco, Ben Lockwood, Francesco Porcelli), Journal of Public Economics, Volume 123, pp. 78-91. (available here)

 Working papers and work in progress

-Happiness and Productivity in the Field. (with Daniel Sgroi and Eugenio Proto).
+- Happiness and Productivity in the Field. (with Daniel Sgroi and Eugenio Proto). resting in peace

-Electoral Performance Spillovers: Theory and Evidence, (2015) (joint with Emanuele Bracco and Francesco Porcelli)
+- Electoral Performance Spillovers: Theory and Evidence, (2015) (joint with Emanuele Bracco and Francesco Porcelli) resting

-The CSGR Globalisation Index: an Introductory Guide, (with Ben Lockwood) (2004) Centre for the Study of Globalisation and Regionalisation Working Paper 155/04.
+- The CSGR Globalisation Index: an Introductory Guide, (with Ben Lockwood) (2004) Centre for the Study of Globalisation and Regionalisation Working Paper 155/04. (link)

-Capital Account Liberalization and Corporate Taxes, (with Mike Devereux and Ben Lockwood), (2003) IMF Discussion paper n 03/180.
+- Capital Account Liberalization and Corporate Taxes, (with Mike Devereux and Ben Lockwood), (2003) IMF Discussion paper n 03/180. (link)